Background Screening For Today’s Applicants

 Court has reopened, please expect delays while backlogs are being worked through.

 Please expect delays in this area as the courthouse is only accepting appointments at this time.

 In response to the spread of COVID-19, courts are taking measures to limit public exposure.
 However, almost all courts are now open on at least a limited or by appointment basis.
 We will continue to expedite our pending orders as much as possible, but we still do anticipate longer than normal TATs.
 We have learned that Humphreys county courts have re-opened again, and our local partners are processing the backlog.

-All Superior Court locations are continue to remain closed to the public.
-We have been granted access to the new remote portal, and are processing on a limited basis.
+All Superior Court locations are continuing to remain closed to the public.
+We have been granted access to the new remote portal and are processing on a limited basis.
 The new portal does have require an increased fee for use, so please contact your account manager for more information.

 Courts have reopened on 12/14 and is fully functional.
 Delays should be expected as backlogs are being worked through.